kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 }
 {% endhighlight %}

-In this type both covariance and contravariance is used. `T1` is contravariant type parameter because it is used as `apply` input type and `R` is covariant type parameter because it is used as `apply` return type.
-Let's take a look how this can be used in practice.
-First of all, let's define music instruments model.
+In this type both contravariance and covariance is used. `T1` is contravariant type parameter because it is used as `apply` input type and `R` is covariant type parameter because it is used as `apply` return type.
+This makes type `Function1` very generic.
+Let's examine how contravariance in `Function1` helps you achieve more with less code.
+Below code snippet presents music instruments model.

 {% highlight scala %}
 class MusicInstrument {